Activities represent the work you have done to benefit your customers and can be linked to Businesses, People and Tasks.

 Achievements: should be used to record that a goal has been reached.
 This may to be the culmination of lots of smaller jobs and interactions: a perfect example of this king of Achievement can be drawn from one Solomon user who recorded that 100,000 pieces of chewing gum had been cleared from the streets over a three month period.
 Other Achievements might record a significant win, like being awarded a Purple Flag.

 Benefits: should be used to record the take-up of services that you offer to your customers.
-For example, if you provide a security radio, loyalty cards, training sessions or offer meeting room space (etc.) then these should be captured as Benefits.
+For example, if you provide a security radio, loyalty cards or offer meeting room space (etc.) then these should be captured as Benefits.

 Events: should be used to record significant seasonal initiatives delivered by you that benefit your customers (“Restaurant Week”, for example), as well as important dates like launch events or you Annual General Meeting.